 National Institute of Health collaborative.
 Longitudinal Assessment of Bariatric Surgery patients.

 Other clinical research that is currently taking place includes studying the efficacy of certain preoperative work up for bariatric surgery patients, results of gastric bypass in patients with psychiatric disorders and fibromyalgia, comparing stricture rates between different gastric bypass techniques, preoperative glycemic control reduce the rate of wound infection in gastric bypass patients, and comparing complication rates among morbid obese and super obese.

-A. Pitt County Memorial Hospital, one of four academic medical centers in North Carolina, is the flagship hospital for University Health Systems of Eastern Carolina and serves as the teaching hospital for the Brody School of Medicine at East Carolina University.
-Pitt Memorial is a regional resource for all levels of health services and information.
+Vidant Medical Center, one of four academic medical centers in North Carolina, is the flagship hospital for University Health Systems of Eastern Carolina and serves as the teaching hospital for the Brody School of Medicine at East Carolina University.
+Vidant Medical Center is a regional resource for all levels of health services and information.